Tutorial

 Prerequisites

-• A monitor/keyboard for first boot or comfort with SSH setup
+• A monitor and keyboard for first boot, or comfort setting up SSH.

 Quick Start